Jerzy Urban, spokesman for Polish communist govt, dies at 89

 WARSAW, Poland (AP) — Jerzy Urban, a spokesman for Poland’s communist-era government in the 1980s who masterminded state propaganda and censorship for the regime in the final years before its collapse, has died.
 He was 89.

-His death was announced on Monday by a satirical weekly magazine, “NIE” (Polish for “No”), which Urban founded and led in the post-1989 era.
+His death was announced on Monday by satirical weekly magazine “NIE” (Polish for “No”), which Urban founded and led in the post-1989 era.

 Urban earned a reputation for sarcasm in the early 1980s when he served as the spokesman for the government of Gen. Wojciech Jaruzelski.
 He served in that role from 1981, the year of a harsh communist crackdown, to 1989, when communist regimes across central and eastern Europe began collapsing.